vaibhavraj-4/-Speech-Text-Emotion-Analyzer/README.md

-# -Speech-Text-Emotion-Analyzer
-🎙️ Speech & 📝 Text Emotion Analyzer
+# 🎙️ Speech & 📝 Text Emotion Analyzer

 The Speech & Text Emotion Analyzer is a powerful multi-modal Streamlit web app that enables users to detect emotions and sentiments from spoken audio or written text.
 Leveraging deep learning and NLP, the application integrates speech recognition, audio emotion classification, text emotion detection, and sentiment analysis in one simple interface.

-🚀 Features
+## 🚀 Features
 🎤 Speech Emotion Detection using a trained deep learning model with MFCC and other audio features.

 📝 Text-Based Emotion & Sentiment Analysis powered by HuggingFace Transformers, NLTK (VADER), and TextBlob.